ignited/laravel-omnipay/README.md

     composer require omnipay/omnipay "3.*"

 **Note:** this requires a large amount of composer work as it needs to fetch each seperate repository.
 This is not recommended.

-### Guzzle 6

-If you are using Guzzle 6 you need to require the following package.

-    composer require php-http/guzzle6-adapter

-Guzzle 7 now implements a PSR http client compliant adapter.
-So there is no need to include this.

 #### Laravel 5